MeltyPlayer/Schema/README.md

 ## Overview

-Library for converting classes to and from binary.
+WIP library for converting classes to and from binary.
 Provides a C# Roslyn generator that automatically implements conversion logic for simple classes.

 ## Credits